broadinstitute/depmap_omics/README.md

 The current owners of these workspaces should give you access.

-2. For the mutation pipeline you will also need to request dbGaP access (required for TCGA workflows).
-See CCLE/new hiree section on Asana for details.
+2. For the mutation pipeline you will also need to request dbGaP access (required for TCGA workflows). *See CCLE/new hiree section on Asana for details*.
-3. Aquire access to required billing projects (e.g. broad-firecloud-ccle).
-See CCLE/new hiree section on Asana for details.
+3. Acquire access to required billing projects (e.g. broad-firecloud-ccle). *See CCLE/new hiree section on Asana for details*.
 4. Get access to the following Terra groups:
-  - DEPMAP_CCLE_DATA
-  - DEPMAP-PIPELINES
+  - depmap_ccle_data
-  - CCLE2-DATA
+  - depmap-pipelines
-  - CCLE-PIPELINE
+  - ccle-pipeline
 5. If you need to get access to the data delivered by GP, use the following links:
   - __WES__ [IBM](https://app.terra.bio/#workspaces/terra-broad-cancer-prod/Getz_IBM_CellLines_Exomes)
   - __WES__ [Broad](https://app.terra.bio/#workspaces/terra-broad-cancer-prod/CCLE_DepMap_WES)